ReferenceType/StandardNetworkLibrary/README.md

       client.SendRudpMessageAndWaitResponse(peerId, envelope, innerMessage);
       client.SendRudpMessageAndWaitResponse(peerId, envelope);
 ```
-On top of that 3 channels are provided for Rudp.
+On top of that 3 independent channels are provided for Rudp.
 Ch1,Ch2 and Realtime.
+Reason for this is if you send a large message like a file from single channel, it will be blocked until message is completely sent. hence subsequent messages has to wait in buffer.
+By having independent channels this issue is avoided.

 Ch1 and 2 are standard channels with same timeout mechanics of windows TCP implmentation.
-</br> Realtime channel is more sensitive to timeouts and may resend messages "pre-emtively". but resends are much faster so data is delivered reliably with minimum delay.
+</br> Realtime channel is more sensitive to timeouts and may resend messages "pre-emtively".
+But resends are much faster so data is delivered reliably with minimum delay.
 ```c#
       client.SendRudpMessage(peerId, envelope, RudpChannel.Ch1);
       client.SendRudpMessage(peerId, envelope, RudpChannel.Ch2);